Seirdy/seirdy.one/content/posts/website-best-practices.md

 These are the tools I use regularly.
 I've deliberately excluded tools that would be redundant.[^17]

 1. [Nu HTML checker](https://validator.nu/): The W3C's official HTML validator.
 Valid HTML ensures broader compatibility with a wider range of agents.
-Note that it uses Jigsaw under the hood for CSS validation, which hasn't implemented support for certain CSS features I've recommended elsewhere on this page.
+Note that it uses Jigsaw under the hood for CSS validation, which hasn't implemented support for certain CSS features I've reco&shy;mmended elsewhere on this page.
 Watch out for false positives.

 2. [axe-core](https://github.com/dequelabs/axe-core): The current standard in accessibility testing.
 Most website auditors that run accessibility checks use this library under the hood.

 3. [Light&shy;house](https://developers.google.com/web/tools/lighthouse/): An auditing tool by Google that uses the DevTools protocol in any Chromium-based browser.
 Skip the "Access&shy;ibility" audits, since it just runs a subset of axe-core's audits.
 The most useful audit is the tap target size check in its "SEO" category.
 Note that your `sandbox` CSP directive will need to include `allow-scripts` for it to function.

 4. [Webhint](https://webhint.io/): Similar to Light&shy;house.
 Again, you can ignore the accessibility audits if you already use axe-core.
-I personally disagree with some of its hints: the "unneeded HTTP headers" hint ignores the fact that the CSP can have an effect on non-hypertext assets, the "HTTP cache" hint has an unreasonable bias against caching HTML, and the "Correct `Content-Type` header" recommends charset attributes a bit too aggressively[^18].
+I personally disagree with some of its hints: the "unneeded HTTP headers" hint ignores the fact that the CSP can have an effect on non-hypertext assets, the "HTTP cache" hint has an unreasonable bias against caching HTML, and the "Correct `Content-Type` header" recommends charset attributes a bit too agg&shy;ressively[^18].

 5. [IBM Equal Access Access&shy;ibility Checker](https://www.ibm.com/able/toolkit/verify/automated/): Has a scope similar to axe-core.